Join the Herd! Deposit Now

 The Council is a social and advocacy organization for commuter students, providing a link between commuter students and campus activities.
 Its president is an active member of the student executive advisory board.

 Questions about Commuter Council?
-Contact Beth Gionfriddo, Assistant Director of Student Activities at email@example.com or 508-213-2113.
+Contact Beth Gionfriddo, Director of Student Involvement at email@example.com or 508-213-2113.

 The Ledger publishes the Nichols College yearbook, capturing the activities of each school year, and documenting the Nichols experience.